Aliases for LOXL1 Gene

 GeneCards Summary for LOXL1 Gene

 LOXL1 (Lysyl Oxidase Like 1) is a Protein Coding gene.
-Diseases associated with LOXL1 include Exfoliation Syndrome and Phacogenic Glaucoma.
-Among its related pathways are Collagen biosynthesis and modifying enzymes and Degradation of the extracellular matrix.
-GO annotations related to this gene include copper ion binding and oxidoreductase activity, acting on the CH-NH2 group of donors, oxygen as acceptor.
-An important paralog of this gene is SCARA5.
+Diseases associated with LOXL1 include Exfoliation Syndrome and Open-Angle Glaucoma.
+Among its related pathways are Degradation of the extracellular matrix and Collagen chain trimerization.
+Gene Ontology (GO) annotations related to this gene include copper ion binding and oxidoreductase activity, acting on the CH-NH2 group of donors, oxygen as acceptor.
+An important paralog of this gene is LOX.

 Active on elastin and collagen substrates.